There are many ways for you to share your views with Regional Council.

 Learn about how public hearings work and how you can participate.

-You may make a short presentation during any regular meeting of community council and standing committee of council to share your thoughts directly with councillors.
-Learn more here.
+You may make a short presentation during any regular meeting of community council and standing committee of council to share your thoughts directly with councillors - review the Public Participation information below.

 Learn how to request to place a formal presentation on the agenda of an upcoming meeting.